Menu Close

 3. Fever, Sweating, and Chills

 Fever, sweating, and chills often come as one of the later stages of pneumonia in seniors.
-At this point, the senior has likely been battling the disease for at least a few days and may experience these symptoms in addition to body aches.
+At this point, the senior has likely been battling the sickness for at least a few days and may experience these symptoms in addition to body aches.
 Fever, sweating, and chills can be mistaken for bad cold symptoms or the flu.
 However, if you notice these symptoms in older adults, they must seek medical attention.
 Failing to address pneumonia at this stage can lead to a dangerous situation and a difficult recovery.

 4. Low Body Temperature